Larapinta Highlights & Mt Sonder Walk – 7 days

 Stunning and ancient watercourses.

-Meals: Breakfast, Lunch and Dinner.
+Meals: Breakfast, Lunch.

 Ascending Mount Sonder, the Northern Territory’s second highest peak.

-Day 7 – Standley Camp to Alice Springs
+Day 7 – Depart Alice Springs

 Accommodation

-Our exclusive accommodation for the duration of this walk is on the Arrernte homelands of traditional owners.
+Other than the two nights’ accommodation in Alice Springs at the Desert Palms, accommodation for the duration of this walk is on the Arrernte homelands of traditional owners.
 Staying in private (four-person size) stand up tents with a comfy stretcher and swag you will enjoy creature comforts while being out on country under the stars.

 Our camp has hot showers and on-site camp style toilets.
 Our camp also boasts nightly campfires and communal dining where you can relax and enjoy the spectacular sunsets and sunrises.